irinayiwei/YouTube-Subscriber-Prediction/README.md

 ## Backlog
 **Develop Theme**:

-Optimally, this project will help stakeholders to predict the future growth of entry-level YouTube channels and choose the ideal candidates for product promotion opportunities.
+Optimally, this project will help stakeholders to:

+- Predict the future subscriber number of entry-level YouTube channels and choose the ideal candidates for product promotion opportunities.
 By identifying the potential of new channels at an early stage, this project provides quantitative support to YouTube-related marketing decisions and generates insights on the comparison among similar new channels.
 Since young channels are in general more financially affordable to cooperate with compared to popular channels, this project will help users minimize their marketing cost while maximize the business outcome.

 **Epics and Stories**: